computermouth/openrl1/README.md

 - Package and distribute the asset pack as a drop-in replacement for the original
 - Potentially package and distribute the game code + asset pack as a full game distributable ([more info here](https://github.com/flibitijibibo/RogueLegacy1/issues/2))

 ## What is being worked on?
+What still needs to be done?

+You can find information and status in the `progress.txt` file, it details which files still have yet to be replaced, if there's a process defined for replacing them, and what types the files are.
 I've just finished a working build process for the fonts.
-So far it only works for solid color ascii fonts.
 Check it out in `src/fonts`.

-## What still needs to be done?

-There's a file at the root of this repository `files.txt` marking which files still have yet to be replaced, and what types the files are.

-## How are we gonna replace those files?

-There's a few XNB packers/unpackers I found out there that can be used against to original data to get info like how the fonts and sprites are packed.
-Here's [a web-based one](https://lybell-art.github.io/xnb-js/).
-For the fonts I've been using [xnbcli](https://github.com/LeonBlade/xnbcli)
+## How does process get defined

+1. Unpack the files in question with [xnbcli](https://github.com/LeonBlade/xnbcli)
+2. If these files can be generated via smaller primitives and scripts, do so (ttf + charset -> Arial12.png -> Font/Arial12.xnb)
+3. If the files can't be generated, provide drop-in replacements (likely going to be the case for hero(ine) names, spritesheets and sounds)
+4. Add it to the Makefile

 ## Where can we organize?